MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 You can make various changes, such as move or hide fields, columns, actions, and entire parts, and add new fields.
 Most personalization must be done by first activating the **Personalizing** banner.
 You can make simple adjustments, such as the column width, immediately on any list.

 > [!NOTE]
-> Administrators can make the same layout changes as users by customizing profile (role) that multiple users are assigned.
+> Administrators can make the same layout changes as users by customizing a profile (role), which can be assigned to multiple users.
 To learn more about pages for Roles, go to [Customize Pages for Roles](ui-personalization-manage.md)<br /><br />
 Administrators can also override or disable users' personalization, and they can define which features are even available for users to see in all or specific companies.
 For more information, see [Customizing Business Central](ui-customizing-overview.md).

 ## Video